trilogy-data/pytrilogyt/README.md

 ## Simple Declarative Data Pipelines

-Combine the simplicity of Trilogy with the modern data stack.
+Combine the simplicity of Trilogy with the modern data stack such as DBT.

+> [!TIP]
+> Pitch: don't worry about optimizing your ETL staging tables ever again - write your final tables and let TrilogyT handle the rest.

 Compile your models to ETL scripts to run on demand.
 Rebuild, run, and test easily.

 Translates 'Persist' statements in Trilogy to scheduled ETL jobs.

 Currently supported backends:
+- Native (optimize a PreQL model)
 - DBT

 > [!WARNING]
-> This is a work in progress.
-Please report any issues or feature requests.
+> This is an experimental library.
+The API is subject to change.

 ## Flags

 --optimize=X - Any CTE used at least X times in calculating final model outputs will be materialized for reuse.

-> [!TIP]
-> Don't worry about optimizing your temp table graph ever again - write your final tables and let TrilogyT handle the rest.

 ## Install